 Microsoft is currently testing this feature starting with Windows 10 build 17063, but only a select group of participants of the Windows Insider Preview program are getting it.

 If you want to find out if the Sets is enabled in your Windows 10 installation, you can use the following steps:

 Click on Multitasking.

-If you don’t see the “Tabs in apps” section, then you don’t have Sets in your installation.
+If you don’t see the “Sets” section, then you have the tabs for apps featured in your installation.

 Sets comes enabled by default on build 17063, this means that alternatively, you should be able to simply open the Settings app, and if you see a “+” button just like you see in Microsoft Edge, then the new tab experience is enabled on your device.
 Also, you can also open Microsoft Store apps like Mail & Calendar, and if you see the plus button, then you have Sets enabled.

 This feature is still in the very early days, and it’s something that may not arrive until the end of 2018, which is when the Redstone 5 update may release.
 Also, Sets is just a temporary name, Microsoft plans to call it something different when it’s ready.